ClemRz/EspDataLogger/README.md

   - DEFAULT_WAKEUP_RATE: This is the default value for how long should the device be sleeping between each data point.
 In the case the config cannot be read for some reason.

-The following is deprecated, you should use the UI in AP mode:
+The following are deprecated, you should use the UI in AP mode instead:

   - DEBUG: turn to 1 to get log messages via serial monitor.
   - RETRIEVE: turn to 1 to read the list of data points, stored in the flash memory, via serial monitor.